brianshumate/vaultron/README.md

 vaultron-consuls2   Up About a minute (healthy)
 ```

-If this condition occurs, be sure that you are not trying to `form` Vaultron while it is already up and running.
+If this occurs, be sure that you are not trying to `form` Vaultron while it is already up and running.

-If `unform` fails to clean up the containers, you will need to use `docker stop` and `docker rm` to stop and remove the containers like this:
+If `unform` fails to clean up the containers, you will need to use `docker stop` and `docker rm` to stop and remove the containers:

 ```
 $ for i in {0..2}; do docker stop "vaultron-vault${i}" \